Chilean nationalization of copper: Aftermath

-The nationalized Chilean mines were kept under state control after Pinochet's 1973 Chilean coup d'état, assisted heavily by the United States via the CIA, despite the junta's pro-U.S. leanings, and this is still the case, largely because of public sentiment and because Codelco is a major contributor to the Chilean Exchequer.
-Codelco pays income tax, all dividends go to the government and it also pays a 10% tax on the export value of copper products and associated byproducts according to Law 13,136.
+The nationalized Chilean mines were kept under state control after Pinochet's 1973 Chilean coup d'état, despite the junta being heavily assisted by the United States via the CIA.
+However, the Pinochet regime agreed to pay Anaconda over $250 million in compensation.
+The mines are still nationalized up to this day, largely because of public sentiment and because Codelco is a major contributor to the Chilean Exchequer.
+Codelco pays income tax; all dividends go to the government and it also pays a 10% tax on the export value of copper products and associated byproducts according to Law 13,136.

 Article 1 of the Chilean Mining Code states that "The State has absolute, exclusive, inalienable and imprescriptible ownership of all mines" but goes on to say that anyone may prospect for and establish concessions or mining rights for the search or mining of substances.
 As well as the Mining Code, foreign investors have to observe Decree Law No. 600 which deals with foreign investment and investment contracts.
 This allows tax invariability for 10 years from start of production, access to the foreign exchange market and the right to return capital actually brought into the country without being taxed.
 The tax invariability can be extended to 20 years for companies bringing in US$50 million or more.
 In return for these concessions foreign investors have to pay a combined tax rate of 42% compared with the current 35%.
 They may change, but once only, to the current mining tax regime but most have opted for the higher tax rate because it gives more certainty to financial planning.

 On June 16, 2005, Law 20.026 was published in Chile's Official Gazette (Diario Oficial).
 The Law establishes a specific tax on mining activities, which came in force on January 1, 2006 consisting of a sliding scale according to copper production from nothing below 12,000 tonnes p.a. to 5% above 50,000 tonnes p.a. on production in excess of 12,000 tonnes p.a.
 Foreign companies that signed a DL 600 contract before Dec 1 2004 and are still liable to 42% tax are not affected by this.
 Companies bringing in US$50 million or more now can be granted invariability of mining taxation but must pay normal income tax.
 They must also submit their annual financial statements to external audit and to the Securities and Insurance Supervisor as well as their quarterly statements and an annual report on the property.

 Mining companies are generally granted concessions to allow them to recoup their initial capital expenditures because of the risky nature of mining.
 The most important of these in Chilean law are organisation and startup expenses, interest expense, technical assistance, tax losses and asset depreciation, which may be accelerated.
 This gives rise to a long initial tax free period and the suspicion that they are avoiding tax.